Solid-State Lighting Sponsorship

 Individual projects are funded by a single sponsor who works with LRC staff to identify project needs.
 LRC researchers typically develop a work plan with a list of tasks, then estimate the schedule and budget, to be approved by the sponsor.
 Once approved and contracted, LRC researchers execute the project.
 The sponsor has the privilege to discuss the results and conclusions with the researchers directly.
 Generally, the cost of individual projects can range from $100,000 and up based on required tasks, and the duration can be several months to several years, based on the project's scope.

-ASSIST program sponsors work collectively with LRC staff to identify and prioritize projects based on available funding (generally $350,000 to $400,000 per year).
+ASSIST program sponsors work collectively with LRC staff to identify and prioritize projects based on available funding.
 LRC researchers subsequently prepare a work plan and budget for each selected project and execute the projects during that year.
 ASSIST projects are common interest in nature, addressing industry-wide issues.
 ASSIST sponsors have the privilege to view all the results and discuss with the LRC directly.
 Read more about ASSIST sponsorship

 Past Project Sponsors